 - In terms of the characteristics of the pattern – The shooting star reversal pattern has a long upper shadow, short lower shadow, and a small real body.

-- When trading forex using the shooting star pattern, confirmation is needed.
+- When trading the shooting star pattern, confirmation is needed.
 Two technical indicators that may help in confirming a trend reversal include the RSI and MACD.

 - A stop loss should be placed above the highest level price of the shooting star candle